UTRGV Policies & COLTT Procedures

 Visit Respondus Monitor for more information.

-This policy aims to provide faculty with information on the process of implementing new Blackboard tool integrations.
-If you are adopting a new teaching tool that integrates with Blackboard, faculty must submit a Software Assessment request form so that the Information Security Office (ISO), in conjunction with The Center for Online Learning Department (COLTT), can evaluate the tool/technology to see if it meets certain requirements before we configure the integration with our LMS.
+This policy aims to provide faculty with information on the process of implementing new Brightspace tool integrations.
+If you are adopting a new teaching tool that integrates with Brightspace, faculty must submit a Software Assessment request form so that the Information Security Office (ISO), in coordination with the Center for Online Learning Department (COLTT), can evaluate the tool/technology to see if it meets certain requirements before we configure the integration with our LMS.

-For a list of available tools that are integrated into Blackboard, please visit Blackboard Third-Party Tools for Faculty.
+For a list of available tools that are integrated into Brightspace, please visit Brightspace Third-Party Tools for Faculty.

 Note: Due to technology evaluation on accessibility, security, and university requirements, please allow up to 4 weeks for the request to be processed.